exzz/loadscale-perl/README.md

 A *SCALE_DELAY* seconds lock is enable after each scale operation (up or down).
 This interval should give enough time to complete instance boot (cloud creation, OS boot and load balanced application set up).

+In case of *RATE_SAMPLES* is greater than 1, average over all samples is used instead of instant rate values.

 ## Installation

 Ubuntu :